view7677/java-interview-questions/pages/Java_Collection.md

 int compareTo(Object o) that returns a negative integer, zero, or a positive integer when this object is less than, equal to, or greater than the object o.
-5. Objects for Comparison: The Comparator compares two objects given to it as input.
+5. **Objects for Comparison**: The Comparator compares two objects given to it as input.
 Comparable interface compares "this" reference with the object given as input.
-6. Package location: Comparable interface in Java is defined in java.lang package.
-Comparator interface in Java is defined in java.util package.165.
-In Java, what is the purpose of Properties file?
+6. **Package location**: Comparable interface in Java is defined in java.lang package.
+Comparator interface in Java is defined in java.util package.
+### 165. In Java, what is the purpose of Properties file?
 A Properties file in Java is a list of key-value pairs that can be parsed by java.util.Properties class.
 Generally a Properties file has extension .properties e.g. myapp.properties.
 Properties files are used for many purposes in all kinds of Java applications.
 Some of the uses are to store configuration, initial data, application options etc.
 When we change the value of a key in a properties file, there is no need to recompile the Java application.
-So it provides benefit of changing values at runtime.166.
-What is the reason for overriding equals() method?
+So it provides benefit of changing values at runtime.
+### 166. What is the reason for overriding equals() method?
 The equals() method in Object class is used to check whether two objects are same or not.
 If we want a custom implementation we can override this method.

 For example, a Person class has first name, last name and age.
 If we want two Person objects to be equal based on name and age, then we can override equals() method to compare the first name, last name and age of Person objects.
-Generally in HashMap implementation, if we want to use an object as key, then we override equals() method.167.
-How does hashCode() method work in Java?
+Generally in HashMap implementation, if we want to use an object as key, then we override equals() method.
+### 167. How does hashCode() method work in Java?
 Object class in Java has hashCode() method.
 This method returns a hash code value, which is an integer.
 The hashCode() is a native method and its implementation is not pure Java.
 Java doesn't generate hashCode().
 However, Object generates a HashCode based on the memory address of the instance of the object.
-If two objects are same then their hashCode() is also same.168.
-Is it a good idea to use Generics in collections?
+If two objects are same then their hashCode() is also same.
+### 168. Is it a good idea to use Generics in collections?
 Yes.
 A collection is a group of elements put together in an order or based on a property.
 Often the type of element can vary.
 But the properties and behavior of a Collection remains same.
 Therefore it is good to create a Collection with Generics so that it is type-safe and it can be used with wide variety of element